bford26/bford26.github.io/pages/programming/qtree.md

 ## Results

-I am currently focusing on the main PIC project, which will use this code to run basic tests.
-However, I have uploaded the python files for my QuadTree implementation to my GitHub repo.
-In the PIC project, the Quadtree package will be used to help reduce the amount of calculations required for collisions and effect of self generated magnetic fields.
+I do not have any created particle simulations, but I have uploaded the python files for my QuadTree implementation to my GitHub.
+In the PIC project, the Quadtree package will be used to help reduce the amount of calculations required for calculating the collisions operator and effect of self generated magnetic fields.

 ## Resources